Satansu/Satansu/README.md

 - 👋 Hi, I’m @Satansu
-- 👀 I’m interested in the fields of Data Science and Game Development.
+- 👀 I’m interested in the fields of Data Science and Artificial Intelligence.
-- 🌱 I’m currently learning AI/ML on Python.
+- 🌱 I’m currently learning AI/ML on Python, with an emphasis on Neural Networks.
 - 📫 How to reach me - mohantysatansu@gmail.com

 <!---